TSHEPO-CLOUD/react-capstone-covid-19/README.md

 # COVID-19-TRACKING-PROJECT

-> This React capstone project is about building a  web application to check a list of metrics (numeric values) that i created making use of React and Redux..
+> This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that i created making use of React and Redux..

 ### Screenshots